-ctice cultural activities
+ty to practice cultural activities

-nes leased to Hawaiians in Waimānalo: a) There are 3,000 horses ians own horses, mainly because no DHHL lands are available for a from the Cooke Ranch which sits next to the old quarry, c) One list since 1965.
-Clarification: Most of the ranches if not all waitlist.
-However, they are all Revocable Permits.
-There are no or agricultural leases.
+IHL ranches leased to Hawaiians in Waimānalo: a) There are ful of Hawaiians own horses, mainly because no DHHL lands iders rent stables from the Cooke Ranch which sits next to the he pastoral waiting list since 1965. \\Clarification: Most of the ith some on the waitlist.
+However, they are all Revocable Permits. only stabling or agricultural leases.